starryeyedinvestor/starryeyedinvestor.github.io/steps.md

 ## What you need to get started
 - Money to invest.
 - Investment account.
-- Morningstar analyst reports and/or stock screeners.
+- Morningstar analyst reports and stock screener.

 ### Money to invest
 You need money to make money.
 The more the merrier.
 And even more importantly, the more _regular contributions_ the merrier.
 Although the review of holdings only occurs quarterly, it's preferable to set up regular contributions as often as comfortable within your budget.